amasterenko/job4j_chat/README.md

 Response header: Authorization: Bearer ___jwtToken___
 ```
 #### JWT authorization:
-To pass the authorization, a token should be placed in each authorization HTTP-request's header.
+To pass the authorization, the token must be placed in each authorization HTTP-request header.

 #### Role-based authorization:
 There are two built-in roles in the project.